 35 St James's Pl, St. James's, London SW1A 1NY

-Fancy Tea is priced at £58 for the full tea selection, four paired cocktails, cakes and savouries.
-The Boozeless Tea (£38) and a Champagne Tea (£48) are also available.
-Fancy Tea will be available in Lyaness from Thursday to Sunday, between 12pm and 5pm.
-Last sitting at 4pm.
+Spirited Tea is priced at £55 for the full tea selection, three paired cocktails, cakes and savouries (with dietaries and aversions considerately accommodated with notification advance).
+A boozeless tea (£35) and a Champagne tea (£45) are also available.
+Spirited Tea will be available in Lyaness on Saturday and Sunday, between 12pm and 5pm.
+Last sittings are at 3.30pm.
+Must be pre-booked.

 Sea Containers London, 20 Upper Ground, London, SE1 9PD

-Sure, it’s a mouthful.
-But not nearly as much a mouthful as you’re going to be taking when you’re presented with more Asian-inspired treats than you can shake a chopstick at.
-Ginza Onodera is stylish AF.
-They’re waving sayonara to the sarnies and ushering in umami-packed Japanese treats.
-Chicken karaage, wagyu beef sliders and seared salmon tataki.
+Ginza's Asian-inspired afternoon tea is stylish AF - and it's waving sayonara to the sarnies and ushering in umami-packed Japanese dishes: chicken karaage, wagyu beef sliders and seared salmon tataki.
 No, you’re salivating.
-But enough food chat – let’s get down to the business of booze.
-The sweet thing about this Afternoon Tea is that you can get busy with Champagne, matcha tea, or cocktails.
-We’re not trying to sway you but their Japanese version of a Bramble, the Panacea #2 (Sake, Elderflower Gin, Crème de Mure, Apricot palinka, Lime) is top.
+But enough food chat - let’s get down to the business of booze.
+The sweet thing about this afternoon tea is that you can get busy with Champagne, matcha tea or cocktails.
+We’re not trying to sway you, but the restaurant's Japanese riff on a Bramble, the Panacea #2 (sake, elderflower gin, crème de mure, apricot palinka, lime), is top.

 15 Bury St, St. James's, London SW1Y 6AL